sanger-pathogens/chado-tools/README.md

     chado export fasta -a Pfalciparum -o Pfalciparum.fasta -t contigs eukaryotes

 ### Note concerning tests
-Some of the integration tests rely on temporary PostgreSQL databases.
+Some of the integration tests rely on access to a PostgreSQL server.
 In order to successfully run those tests, modify the [default connection settings](pychado/data/defaultDatabase.yml) such that they describe an existing PostgreSQL database server to which you can connect.
-The tests can then be run as
+The tests can then be run as `python3 setup.py test`.

-    python3 setup.py test
+They create temporary databases on that server and clean those up when finished, so this shouldn't interfere with anything you have stored in any database on that server.
+If you are concerned about this, though, make sure to point the tool to an empty test server.

 ## License
 chado-tools is free software, licensed under [GPLv3](https://github.com/sanger-pathogens/chado-tools/blob/master/LICENSE).